- About

-Mendocino College currently offers a 2-year Registered Nursing Program and an LVN-to-RN Bridge Program.
+Mendocino College currently offers a 2-year Registered Nursing Program and a 3-semester LVN-to-RN Bridge Program.
 Students who successfully complete the program are awarded the Associate of Science Degree in Nursing and are eligible to sit for the California State Board of Registered Nursing Licensing Exam (NCLEX-RN).

 The Mendocino College RN program was accredited in 2003 by the California State Board of Registered Nursing; 1747 N. Market Blvd., Suite 150 Sacramento, CA 95834-1924; phone (916) 322-3350; email brn.licensing@dca.ca.gov.